OrangeReaper/homeassistant/README.md

 All the automations included in this repository are working with Home Assistant Version 0.90.2 and are provided for information and guidance and with no guarantees; They are updated as and when I add or modify my home assistant implementation at home.

 Prior to introducing [Home Assistant](https://home-assistant.io) into my home I was using [Lightwave RF Gen 1](https://www.home-assistant.io/components/lightwave/) hub with various switches and lighting control (described below) around the house; I also had a [Tuya](https://www.home-assistant.io/components/tuya/) compatible HowiseAcc Smart WiFi Power Strip; these have been integrated into my Home Assistant powered system.

+Home assistant runs on a Raspberry Pi 3+ with a Z-Wave USB Adapter (Aeon Labs Z‐Stick Gen5) to allow the Pi to act as a Z-Wave Hub.

+I use Z-Wave <i>sensors</i> and either Lightwave or Tuya <i>switches</i>.

+<b>Presence Detection</b>After various experiments with BLE fob devices, WiFi detection and BlueTooth detection I decided that all these methods are not reliable (and that BLE is currently immature, not to be trusted); I opted for Google location sharing to determine if individuals are <i>at home</i> or <i>away</i>; this is not fast enough to use for automations but is OK for use in automation <i>conditions</i> (eg only trigger if someone is home).

 # <a name="top">Contents</a>
 [Lounge](#lounge)